alexdrone/S.swift/README.md

 - `--platform [osx,ios]` use the **platform** argument to target the desired platform.
 The default one is **iOS**.
 - `--objc` Generates **Swift** code that is interoperable with **Objective C** (`@objc` modifier, `NSObject` subclasses)
-- `--extensions [internal,public]` Creates extensions for the views that have a style defined in the stylesheet. *public* and *internal* define what the extensions' visibility modifier should be.
+- `--appearance_proxy [internal,public]` Creates extensions for the views that have a style defined in the stylesheet. *public* and *internal* define what the extensions' visibility modifier should be.

 ## Adding S as a build script